How to Find Out What Year Your House Was Built

 - Mortgage applications require accurate construction dates

-- Home inspection reports typically verify and note property age
+- Home inspection reports typically verify and note the property age

 - Purchase agreements may reference age in property descriptions